 (b) the maximum amount in respect of which the Treasurer may give an indemnity under this section during any period specified in the order.

-35. Effect of indemnity
+35. Indemnity, effect of

 (1) The due payment of moneys payable by the Treasurer under an indemnity given or entered into under section 34 is guaranteed by the State.